Navigation auf uzh.ch

 To prepare for booking modules, please read the legal basis, particularly the relevant program-specific annex to the program regulations, the module catalogue and the standard curriculum.
 If you have questions on choosing modules, you can contact the Academic Advisor for your program.

 When you book a module you will automatically be given access to the course in question on the OLAT online learning platform.
 We recommend booking modules early so that you get access to all the relevant information regarding the course in good time.

 Registering for a course in the OLAT e-learning platform does not release you from having to book the module in question.
 Only booked modules will be included in the assessment.
 If you have any problems, contact your instructor or OLAT Support directly.

+Please note that registering for graduation does not automatically lead to deregistration from the University.
+You must apply for this separately.
 You'll find all the relevant information on deregistration on the UZH for Students website.